grscheller/neovim-notes/README.md

-# Intermediate Level Vim notes
+# Intermediate Level Vim Notes
 These notes are aimed at the beginning level Vim user desiring to "up their game" to become an intermediate level Vim user.